EnactusSheffieldCodeCreators/codecreators-website/_pages/courses/beginners-course.md

 # Overview

-Comprehensive 8 week introductory course to Python, consisting of a 1 hour lecture followed by a 1 hour seminar each week.
-Content covered includes Data Types and Structures, Control Flow, Functions, Modules and File Handling, with a certificate of recognition upon completion.
-Ideal for those with no prior experience who wish to gain a basic understanding of beginners Python and Programming.
-All sessions are recorded and they will be accessible by students who miss a session.
-The sessions are held on Sundays at 1pm, and are open to students as well as non-students.
+An 8 week introductory course to Python, ideal with those with little to no prior programming experience.
+By commiting only 2 hours per week, you will learn all the skills you need to start making your own Python projects!
+Sessions are held on Sundays at 1pm, and are recorded for students who miss a live session.
+Attending all the lectures will be rewarded with a certificate of completion, and handing in the final project will be rewarded with a certificate of commendation.

 # Course Content